UPDATED: APRIL 27, 2023 | 1 MIN READ

 For example, suppose you purchase a used Honda Civic for $5,000 that’s worth $1,000 after ten years of wear and tear.
 In that case, you can calculate the monthly or yearly depreciation by dividing the value by time.

-For this example, you would divide $4,000 (the loss in value over time) by ten years or 120 months, giving you an approximate depreciation rate of $400/year or $33.33/month.
+So to calculate monthly and yearly depreciation, you would divide $4,000 (the loss in value over time) by ten years or 120 months, giving you an approximate depreciation rate of $400/year or $33.33/month.

-In most cases, a general auto insurance policy will contain language that covers personal property within the vehicle, such as after-market speakers, electronics, golf clubs, and more, under Actual Cash Value settlement terms.
+In most cases, a general auto insurance policy will contain language that covers personal property within the vehicle, such as after-market speakers, electronics, golf clubs, and more, under actual cash value settlement terms.

 Consider this one final example of a larger loss: